pramodksahoo/teleport-install/README.md

-Use the default branch jenkins_pipeline if you dont want to install prometheus and grafana. use prom_graphana branch if you wanna install prometheus and grafana.

 # TELEPORT Install & Setup :-
 Teleport is available in two editions: community and enterprise edition.
 We will be using the community edition in this example setup.